-The ongoing costs of an e-bike are also favourable if you are considering an e-bike for the exercise benefits.
-The cost of a basic e-bike compares favourably to the cost of a gym in many cities – the yearly membership of a nice gym in my area is €1200 per year, and you can purchase a basic e-bike is cheaper than that.
+The ongoing costs of an e-bike are also favorable if you are considering an e-bike for the exercise benefits.
+The cost of a basic e-bike compares favorably to the cost of a gym in many cities – the yearly membership of a nice gym in my area is €1200 per year, and you can purchase a basic e-bike is cheaper than that.

 When buying an e-bike, an important consideration is how often you’ll use it.
 If you use the e-bike daily, it’s worth investing in a more upmarket model as you’ll appreciate the extra features when using it daily.

 Using an e-bike daily is a fantastic way to reach the recommended minimum exercise for adults.
 Multiple studies show the positive impact of e-bike cycling on your health, especially cardiovascular health.
 It even appears to have a higher impact compared to walking alone.
 Therefore, even though an e-bike doesn’t guarantee as much of a workout as a regular bicycle, it’s still a good form of exercise, particularly if it provides an incentive to actually cycle in the first place!

 An e-bike is one of the easiest ways to reduce your carbon footprint.
 It doesn’t release noxious fumes into the environment, it takes less electricity to charge than an electric car, and the batteries are easily recyclable.
 If your local electricity grid is powered by green energy such as wind or solar, the carbon footprint of your e-bike ride is very small indeed.